Swift-CowBox/Swift-CowBox-Sample/.github/README.md

 We’re not (currently) doing anything to cache these sorted `Order` instances.
 These are O(*n* log *n*) operations that add up to a lot of extra time spent on the main thread.
 This is not directly related to a discussion about copy-on-write semantics, but we will look at a strategy later to optimize this.

-Now that we have a baseline measurement for those signposts, let’s build some baseline measurements for performance.
+Now that we have a baseline measurement for those signposts, let’s build some more baseline measurements for app performance.
 Let’s launch Instruments again.
 This time we select the SwiftUI template[^17].
 Before we launch our app and begin recording, we also add the Allocations instrument[^18] to measure our memory footprint.
 We also update the Hangs instrument to measure for hangs greater than 33 ms (the default setting measures for hangs greater than 100 ms).

 We launch our app in Instruments and complete the same steps as before (navigation to `OrdersTable` and mark the first ten `Order` instances as completed).
 Here are some highlights from our measurements: